 A delightful way of spending an hour in the afternoon.

-in the dark, was instructive.
+was instructive.
 Surprisingly, the daytime dark corridors of the slums were well lit by electricity now.
 Small groups of people or individuals and a few families were sleeping on the street.
 The street-side slum dwellings are tarpaulin-based tents.
 (Where do they get them from – most of them are the same colour?)
 And along Marine Drive walk, almost as many people were relaxing and strolling as during the day.
 24-hour Mumbai.

 Our entry into the airport building was insane.
 Many flights leave in the very early morning, presumably to arrive at European destinations at the beginning of the workday there or to connect to more reasonably scheduled European flights, as we were doing.
 A huge crowd hovered outside the single doorway open into the building, because of security checks for every person.
 The human process was push or be stranded, all with trolleys laden with bags, of course.

 Once in, the way to the check-in gate was ordinary enough.
 However, L__ was very annoyed that all our seat reservations (aisle and window with no one in the middle) had been cancelled.
-She had quite a ferocious argument with the check-in staff member until we were
+She had quite a ferocious argument with the check-in staff member until we were all accommodated somehow.

 In the vast hotel lobby were strange and beautiful artworks.

-all accommodated somehow.
 Then, the staff member weighed both her checked bag and her hand luggage, and declared the latter very overweight (perhaps because she had a big binder of papers regarding our trip).
 L__ started frantically passing all kinds of items to M__ who held them in her arms looking a bit stunned.
 I immediately opened my relatively light carry-on for the items.
 Shaken but upright, the staff member weighed my checked bag (right on the allowed 50 pounds, as weighed in my hotel room with my new scale), but not my carry-on.
 Either she saw it was fairly empty or she decided on discretion.
 We all knew everything would go back into L__’s bag soon.

 Now there were a couple of hours waiting near the gate, with a bit of wandering around.
 I couldn’t quite spend all my rupees, although I did enjoy an orange soft drink.
 Of course, they called the flight before I finished it, but there was plenty of time waiting in the line for the plane.
 Other people kept walking past us as if they were first class, although the first class seats could not have been plentiful enough for them.
-The plane
+The plane was absolutely full,

 A peaceful memorial honoured the staff and guests who died in the attacks in 2008.

-was absolutely full, and I think what happened was the flight was almost commandeered by the international banking delegates returning home.
+and I think what happened was the flight was almost commandeered by the international banking delegates returning home.
 My indifference was complete because my seat happened to be in an odd spot, not quite in the back, where the plane’s shape gave me extra room on one side.